Banaanas/president-of-the-world-frontend/README.md

 ## About the Project

-Election Application achieved as part of <a href="https://fullstackopen.com/en/">Full Stack Open - Full Stack JavaScript Curriculum</a>.
+World Presidential Election Application achieved as part of <a href="https://fullstackopen.com/en/">Full Stack Open - Full Stack JavaScript Curriculum</a>.

 <p align="center">
   <a href="https://president-of-the-world.cyrilo.app/">